Uncommon Signs of Perimenopause Explained

 7. Cardiovascular and Thermoregulatory Symptoms

-Heart palpitations and cold sweats are often overlooked but can be directly tied to hormonal fluctuations.
+Heart palpitations and cold sweats are often overlooked menopause symptoms but can be directly tied to hormonal fluctuations.
 Estrogen helps regulate circulation and temperature, so its decline may leave you feeling flushed or experiencing sudden heart flutters.

 What can help?
 Deep breathing exercises, lightweight bedding, and cotton fabrics can help with these symptoms.
 Persistent heart palpitations, or anything that gives you any concerns, should always be discussed with your doctor.

-8. Headaches and Migraines
+11. Headaches and Migraines

 What can help?
 Staying hydrated, eating balanced meals, and identifying triggers like caffeine or alcohol can help reduce the frequency and intensity of headaches.

-9. Burning Mouth and Other Mucosal Symptoms
+12. Burning Mouth and Other Mucosal Symptoms

 What can help?
 Be sure to stay hydrated—sip water throughout the day to keep your mouth moist and comfortable.
 Alcohol-free, hydrating oral rinses can also help ease irritation.
 Keeping soothing foods like cucumber or watermelon to hand can feel refreshing and support hydration.
 For extra support, supplements with magnesium or B vitamins can help calm sensitive nerves and promote overall comfort.

-10. Allergies and Sensitivities
+13. Allergies and Sensitivities

 What can help?
 Take note of any new triggers and consider keeping a symptom diary to identify patterns.
 Consulting with your doctor can provide clarity and strategies to manage these sensitivities more effectively.